sciactive/nephele/packages/nephele-serve/README.md

   KEY                  Text of a key in PEM format.
   HOME_DIRECTORIES     Same as --home-directories when set to "true", "on" or "1".
   USER_DIRECTORIES     Same as --user-directories when set to "true", "on" or "1".
+  SERVE_INDEXES        Same as --serve-indexes when set to "true", "on" or "1".
+  SERVE_LISTINGS       Same as --serve-listings when set to "true", "on" or "1".
   AUTH                 Same as --no-auth when set to "false", "off" or "0".
   SERVER_ROOT          Same as [directory].